ferserc1/bg2e-js/bg2e-math/doc/vector.md

 Vectors define instance methods, properties and static methods.
 In general, methods are organized as follows:

-- Methods that cause changes to the vector instance are instance methods, for example, normalize a vector.
+### Methods that cause changes to the vector instance

+These methods are instance methods, for example, normalize a vector.
 These methods always return the instance itself, so they can be used functionally.
+An exception to this case is the `toString()` method, which is an instance method.

 ```js
 console.log(